namebrandon/time-series-gen/readme.md

 2. Copy the config override to point ClickHouse storage to raid 0 array / ```sudo cp time-series.conf /etc/clickhouse-server/conf.d/```
 3. Restart ClickHouse server - ```sudo service clickhouse-server restart``` You should see a message about a new ClickHouse data directory being created.
-4. launch the ClickHouse client to validate the install ( ```clickhouse-client ```).
+4. Launch the ClickHouse client to validate the install ( ```clickhouse-client ```).
 Assuming you were launched into the SQL client, "exit" back to the shell prompt.
 5. `````./create-db.sh`````
 6. Launch a screen session (again, optional but suggested)
 7. `````screen -dm bash -c './load-data.sh; exec sh'`````
-5. Wait
+5. Wait for loading to complete.
+Loading is relatively quick, it should take less than 35 minutes for all 2.5 billion rows to load.

 ### Query
 1. From your bash prompt - ```clickhouse-client```